charliecalvert/CloudNotes/Assignments/React/ReactPropsNative.md

 export default ElfHeader;
 ```

-Go back and look at the code for the **ElfHeader** in the GitHubMenu program:
+Go back and look at the code for the **ElfHeader** in the GitExplorer program:

 ```javascript